Emporia Power Monitoring Systems Installation Guide

 Locate a place within your electrical panel for your Vue energy monitor.
 Your breaker box may be oriented differently, but the monitor is small and designed to fit easily in the box.
 Find a place that works for you.

 Use a screwdriver to remove a knockout from inside the electrical panel.
 Connect the cable to the antenna and mount it with the knockout plug through the hole.
 It’s ok to install the antenna inside of a wall.
 Screw the cable to the top of the energy monitor in the jack marked .
 If possible, orient the antenna in the same direction as the antenna on your WiFi router.

 Step 5: Plug in and connect the 200A current sensors

-Your system will have 1, 2, or 3 main service cables (a typical 2-main system is shown below).
+Your system will have 1, 2, or 3 main service cables (a typical 2-Phase mains) system is shown below, (However for India it can be Single or Three Phase Mains).
 Open the clasps on the sensors and place each sensor clamp around one of the main service cables.
 Then shut the clasps to secure the sensors.
 IMPORTANT!
 The K→L imprint on the bottom of the sensors should point toward the breakers.
 Then, insert the 200A current sensor plugs into the ports on the top of the energy monitor.

 Step 6: Plug in the wire harness

 Insert the power supply wiring harness into the bottom of the energy monitor until it clicks into place securely.
 The wire harness allows for single-phase power and three-phase voltage sensing: White connects to Neutral, Black provides power and voltage sensing, and Blue and Red enable voltage sensing only.